Guidelines for an F-1 Scholar.

 - Passport w/Visa

-You should receive your Social Security Card in the mail in approximately 4-6 weeks.
-When you receive the card, please take it to the Business Office in Vilas Hall so they will have a copy on file for processing your tax forms.
-Please make sure you keep your SSN documentation in a safe place.
+After you file your application, you should receive your Social Security Card in the mail in approximately 4-6 weeks or earlier.
+When you receive the card, please contact Debora Moschell from the Business Office in Vilas Hall and she will give you instructions on submitting a copy of your SSN card to their office in order for them to have a copy on file for processing your tax forms.
+Please make sure your SS document has no errors and keep your SSN documentation in a safe place.
 You will need it to complete your tax forms.

 Individual Taxpayer Identification Numbers (ITIN)

 International students who do not receive wages, but who do receive income in the form of grants in aid or scholarships that exceed the cost of tuition alone can instead apply for an ITIN.
 You should apply for your ITIN 2-3 months before the first time you file your taxes.
 Information on ITIN numbers from the Internal Revenue Service can be found here.
-Students who need an ITIN should see Carol Gable in the Business Office to fill out their W-7 form.
+Students who need an ITIN should contact Tsewang Lama.

 All students who worked during the previous calendar year receive a W-2 statement from the Business Office at the end of January which states the wages earned and taxes withheld on the earnings.
 The only exception is for students whose wages are exempt from tax because they have applied for tax treaty benefits.
 These wages are reported on the 1042-S form described below.